Fraagaa/Strat-Tester-BO2/README.md

 - `!perks` toggles spawning with perks / reviving with perks
 - `!round` changes initial round
 - `!depart` changes bus depart time on farm
+- `!busloc` displays the bus location
+- `!bustimer` displays a bus timer
 - `!delay` changes delat at the start of the round
 - `!buried` toggles buildable setup on buried
 - `!zone` toggles zone name